operasoftware/devopera/README.md

 ## Development

-To start developing Dev.Opera run `grunt dev`, it would take up to 1 minute to:
+To start developing Dev.Opera run `grunt`, it would take up to 1 minute to:

 1. Build site in a limited mode with only latest 150 posts.
 2. Start local server on `http://0.0.0.0:33310` address.